New evidence: Russia killed Navalny with the poison epibatidine

 "We expect them to act to hold Russia accountable, but also to spread knowledge about what Russia has done to prevent it from happening again," says Malmer Stenergard.

-The OPCW cannot pursue legal proceedings, but according to Malmer Stenergard, there is the possibility of imposing sanctions against individual Russians who commit human rights violations.
+The OPCW cannot pursue legal proceedings, but according to Malmer Stenergard, sanctions can be imposed against individual Russians who commit human rights violations.